How to prepare for a child welfare hearing - Gilson Gray

 Who will be present at the hearings?

-These type of hearings are heard in private so in the Court room will be parties in the action, their respective solicitors they have instructed, the Sheriff and the Sheriff clerk.
+These types of hearings are heard in private so in the Courtroom will be parties in the action, their respective solicitors they have instructed, the Sheriff, and the Sheriff clerk.

 Will I have to speak in Court?